-“Did you know that anxiety is the most common mental health disorder in the United States?
-Over 40 million adults suffer from anxiety each year.”
+“Did it ever occur to you that anxiety is the most prevalent mental health disorder in the United States, affecting over 40 million adults annually?”

 A metaphor is a figure of speech that uses one thing to represent another.
 It can be used to grab the reader’s attention and make them think about what you are saying in a new way.

-“Pollution is like cancer that is slowly destroying the earth.”
+“Pollution is the invisible cancer slowly gnawing at the vitality of our earth.”

 Foreshadowing is when the author gives a hint or clue about what will happen later in the story.
 It can grab the reader’s attention and make them want to keep reading to find out what happens next.

-For example, if you were writing a personal story in a narrative essay, you could foreshadow the end of the story by saying:
+For example, while narrating a personal story in a narrative essay, you could foreshadow the story’s climax with:

 Humor is a great way to grab readers’ attention and make them want to keep reading.
 But, it should be used sparingly and only when it is appropriate for the tone of the essay.

-For instance, if you were writing an essay about the problems with the education system, you could start with a statement such as:
+For instance, if your essay discusses issues within the education system, you could start with an ironic statement:

 For example, if you were writing an essay about the problems with pollution, you could start with a straightforward question such as: